lumarini/CFG_project/README.md

 # CFG_project
-CFG project - Group 4
+CFG project - Group 4 - Movies For You

 Saamiya - To view the app, here is a simple tutorial on how to run a python file in the command prompt on Windows: